 Thus, for over a year, New Jersey hasn’t arrested him but rather ignored him.

 NJWeedman has been arrested numerous times.
-In 2000, when he was arrested for a series of weed distribution charges, he took a plea but scared the prosecutor.
+In 2000, he was arrested for a series of weed distribution charges.
+He took a plea but scared the prosecutor.
 He was initially facing 30 years but received 10 years and only served 17 months.

-When arrested, NJWeedman found the concept of jury nullification whereby the 12 members of a jury can decide an individual is not guilty if they believe the law is unjust.
+When arrested, NJWeedman found the concept of jury nullification.
+It says 12 jury members can decide an individual is not guilty if they believe the law is unjust.
 He is a proud exponent of this tactic which has served him well.
-Forchion points to the state Constitution which says that “the truth may be given in evidence to the jury; and if it shall appear to the jury that the matter charged as libelous is true, and was published with good motives and for justifiable ends, the party shall be acquitted; and the jury shall have the right to determine the law and the fact.”
+Forchion pointed to the state Constitution which says that “the truth may be given in evidence to the jury; and if it shall appear to the jury that the matter charged as libelous is true, and was published with good motives and for justifiable ends, the party shall be acquitted; and the jury shall have the right to determine the law and the fact.”

-He thus seeks to “put the law on trial with a jury of my peers,” NJWeedman said, “The people are the final arbitrators of the laws passed by politicians.”
+He thus seeks to “put the law on trial with a jury of my peers,” NJWeedman said.

 After winning more than one trial with jury nullification, Forchion is especially bold in his espousal and the fact that authorities have been unable to convict him.
 In fact, he looks forward to going to court again “They also know I’m the unconvictable Robin Hood of Reefer,” Forchion said.
 “I don’t think the state can get 12 (#NJcantget12).”